hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 rpc-http-tls-enabled=true
 ```

 Enable TLS for the JSON-RPC HTTP service.
-The default is `false`.
+Defaults to `false`.

 !!! note
     [`--rpc-http-enabled`](#rpc-http-enabled) must be enabled.